wp-plugins/timezonecalculator/readme.txt

 If any timezone information like offset, abbreviations, etc. appears to be wrong, please leave a message for the PHP guys on [their board](http://php.net/manual/en/timezones.php).

-= Why is 'Drag and Drop' not working?
-Why can't I see the 'Drag and Drop' section? =
+= Why can't I see the 'Drag and Drop' section? =

 This section is based on JavaScript.
 Thus, you have to enable JavaScript in your browser (this is a default setting in modern browsers like [Mozilla Firefox](http://en.wikipedia.org/wiki/Firefox) or [Google Chrome](http://en.wikipedia.org/wiki/Google_Chrome)).
 TimeZoneCalculator is still fully functional without JavaScript, but you need to customize your timezones manually.
+If you use a device with a smaller display (e.g. mobile phone), this section will also be hidden.

 == Other Notes ==